 As marketers continue to navigate how to reach customers in a post-COVID world, it can be difficult to gain back consumer confidence.
 Consumers are adjusting to new routines.
 Many have adjusted their shopping habits as a result of the coronavirus pandemic.
 More consumers are shopping online, ordering food delivery, and delaying major purchases.
 According to a Coresight Research survey, 47.4% of consumers plan on keeping these new habits in the long term.
 So, how do marketers learn what new habits their customers have picked up and stay on top of consumer behavior trends?
-They’ll need to invest in customer analytics.
+They’ll need to invest in customer analytics and location intelligence .

 What is Customer Analytics?